formula-usi/warmup-assignment/README.md

 * pip install -e .[gym-donkeycar] (Bash version)
 ```

-To create the a new Donkey Car project, perform the following commands
+To create a new Donkey Car project, perform the following commands

 ```
 * conda activate donkey
 * donkey createcar --path mycar/
 ```

 This will create a `mycar/` folder.
-This will be your working folder for data collection, model training and testing.
+This will be your working folder for data collection, model training, and testing.

 In case of issues, you can also refer to the original [documentation](http://docs.donkeycar.com/guide/install_software/).

-**Important:** Make sure your code run with Tensorflow 1.x.
+**Important:** Make sure your code runs with Tensorflow 1.x.
 No TensorFlow 2 models will be accepted.

 ## Donkey Car Simulator

 You need to download and use [our simulator](https://drive.google.com/drive/folders/1iZP2LKnRvib6T6yFSuGrhwtPUpeL9pXC?usp=sharing) (macOS/Windows/Linux).

-During autonomous (but also manual) driving, the simulator automatically records the driving behaviour and stores it into CSV files in a `Testing` directory (on macOS it is accessbile by right clicking the `donkey-sim-mac` file --> `Show Package Contents` --> `Contents`).
+During autonomous (but also manual) driving, the simulator automatically records the driving behavior and stores it into CSV files in a `Testing` directory (on macOS it is accessible by right-clicking the `donkey-sim-mac` file --> `Show Package Contents` --> `Contents`).
 The generated files are two:

 * `Simulation-<timestamp>.csv` records the telemetry for an entire simulation
 * `Laps - <timestamp>.csv` records the aggregates on a per lap basis.